 In a medium bowl, mix the softened cream cheese with 1 tablespoon of the maple syrup.
 Arrange half of the bread cubes in the bottom of the baking dish.
 Drop spoonfuls of the softened cream cheese over the bread and top with half of the berries.

 - Layer with remaining bread cubes on top.

-- In a large bowl or measuring cup, whisk together the eggs, milk, cinnamon, maple syrup, and vanilla.
+In a large bowl or measuring cup, whisk together the eggs, milk, cinnamon, maple syrup (add brown sugar here if using) and vanilla.

-- Top evenly with remaining berries.
-Sprinkle the streusel topping over top.
+Top evenly with remaining berries.
+Sprinkle the streusel topping over the berries.
 Cover pan with foil.
 Allow to chill in the refrigerator for an hour or overnight.

 When ready to bake, remove french toast from the fridge.
 Preheat oven to 350 F. Bake covered with foil for 30 minutes.
 Remove the foil and bake for another 23-26 minutes or until fluffy and golden.